 Dr. Dawson is the author and guest curator for Idol of the Moderns, Pierre-Auguste Renoir and American Painting (San Diego Museum of Art, 2002) and a contributing author for European Muses, American Masters 1870-1950 (Portland Museum of Art, Portland, Maine, 2004).
 In addition to late nineteenth and early twentieth-century French and American art, she has a special interest in women and the visual arts and has designed courses, curated exhibitions and delivered papers on this topic.

-She is currently conducting research for a text and exhibition, Quiet Settings: J. Alden Weir in Windham, Connecticut, 1882-1919, scheduled for 2015.
+She is currently conducting research for a text and exhibition on J. Alden Weir and American Impressionism in Eastern Connecticut: 1882-1919.
+The Weir show is scheduled to open at the Lyman Allyn Museum in March 2016.
 For more information see WeirInWindham.org.